-Our Mission
+Our Mission:

-The mission of Southern Illinois University School of Medicine is to optimize the health of the people of central and southern Illinois through
+The mission of Southern Illinois

+University School of Medicine

+is to assist the people of central

-EDUCATION
+and southern Illinois in meeting

+their health care needs through

-PATIENT CARE
+EDUCATION, PATIENT CARE,

-RESEARCH

-AND
+RESEARCH AND

-SERVICE TO THE COMMUNITY
+SERVICE TO THE COMMUNITY.

 As a medical student at SIU School of Medicine, you'll experience all these elements of health.